Recycling & Refining with Hoover & Strong

 Separate your scrap before sending it in.
 I have a different bag for metal scraps, filings, floor sweeps, polishings, buffs, sink sludge, emery and filters.
 I keep a large piece of heavy paper in the drop drawer of my bench, it collects metal dust while I work and I make a habit of emptying it into a bag every night.
 Also keep a small, separate vacuum to pick up any scrap/dust from the floor around your bench.
 Every particle counts, really.

 The above image shows my latest batch of silver scrap headed to the refinery.
 As you can see it includes bags of dust, scrap metal, old jewelry, and some old decorative wire from a retired jeweler (not a style I would use in my own work) so it all gets sent off for refining.
-The total return on this batch was over $600.
 I requested half of my return in new sheet metal and wire, and the other half in cash.
 The image at the top of this post shows the materials I received from Hoover and Strong - a new piece of recycled sterling silver sheet (12"x6") and wire to start making new pieces with - very exciting!www.hooverandstrong.com

 Hoover & Strong